 Proteins are substances that are part of cells, tissues and organs throughout the body, according to the Centers for Disease Control.
-Protein deficiency is common among people who live in developing countries, those who live in impoverished communities in developed countries and in the elderly who lack access to nutritious food.
+Protein deficiency is common among people who live in developing countries, those who live in impoverished communities in developed countries and in older people who lack access to nutritious food.
 Protein deficiency also affects people who are born with a genetic disorder to produce certain proteins, and people with diseases that cause them to lose appetite and experience muscle breakdown.

 Marasmus is a disease caused by a severe deficiency of protein and calories that affect infants and very young children, often resulting in weight loss and dehydration.
 Marasmus can develop into starvation and cause fatality caused by a lack of essential nutrients.
 People with marasmus appear bony with little muscle tissue, according to Food4Africa.